salman-abedin/devour/README.md

 # Devour: Window Manager agnostic swallowing feature for X11

-Devour hides your terminal window before launching an external program and unhides it after quitting.
+Devour hides your current window before launching an external program and unhides it after quitting.
 Devour was inspired by [sw](https://github.com/ronniedroid/.dotfiles/blob/master/Scripts/sw) and is a successor to